tvvmvn/instagram-clone-master/server/script.md

 - Make authorization and authentication with passport passportJwt

+# Entry point
-# index.js
+- index.js
-- explain package and middleware, error handler, etc. they are a bundle of codes for application
+explain package and middleware, error handler, etc. they are a bundle of codes for application

-# Routes
+# Build Routes and controllers
-- create routers/index
-- test api server with get('/') request using POSTMAN

-# POSTMAN download
-- Software for testing API Server

-# Routes/Controller
 - Auth
 - Accounts
 - Articles